Lenn Sakata

 Lenn Haruki Sakata (born June 8, 1954) is an American former professional baseball player who played in the Major Leagues primarily as a utility player from 1977 to 1987 and was a member of the Baltimore Orioles 1983 World Series Championship team.
 He was the second Asian American to play Major League Baseball.
-He is Yonsei (fourth-generation American of Japanese ancestry).
-Sakata graduated from Kalani High School in 1971.
-Sakata played college baseball for the Gonzaga Bulldogs of Gonzaga University in Spokane, Washington.
+As of 2021, he was the winningest manager in the San Francisco Giants' organizational history.